Sergix/sergix.net/src/pages/blog/primary-action.md

 layout: ../../layouts/BlogPost.astro
 title: "UX: Illuminating Intention"
 subtitle: Effective application action design
-summary: "How do you, as a designer or developer, effectively guide the user to the action they should take?"
+summary: "A major part of interface design is providing the user with *actions*.
+An interface can have a variety of user actions, each with a different intention and goal, that guide the user through the application and allow the user to accomplish tasks.
+Each choice increases the complexity of the user's decision.
+How do you, as a designer or developer, effectively guide the user to the action they should take?"
 published: 5 December 2020
 edited: 15 August 2022
 ---